Applications for Admission in Fall

 - your career objectives and how the MJ program relates to them.

 Please submit an updated résumé and highlight how your previous studies and experiences have prepared you for graduate study at Ryerson University.

-You will be asked to complete the referee page on the online application form with their contact information including an active e-mail address.
-Your referee will be contacted electronically within 2-3 business days of your application submission with further instructions.
+You will be asked to complete the referee page on the online application form.
+Please include the contact information of your referees, including an active e-mail address.
+Your referees will be contacted electronically within 2-3 business days of your application submission with further instructions.

 - Applicants may submit a portfolio of published journalistic work (not fiction, academic or creative writing).